oceanprotocol-archive/tech-spikes-2017-to-2019/13-data-provenance/README.md

 <img src="img/plot.jpg" />

-# 4. Resourec: Open Provenance
+# 4. Resource: Open Provenance Model (OPM)

-The Open Provenance Model OPM defines a data model that is open from an inter-operability viewpoint but also with respect to the community of its contributors, reviewers and users.
+The Open Provenance Model ([OPM](https://openprovenance.org/)) defines a data model that is open from an inter-operability viewpoint but also with respect to the community of its contributors, reviewers and users.

 <img src="img/opm.jpg" />